Spot Collins

-William Harold "Spot" Collins (March 4, 1922 – March 26, 1996) was a college and professional football player and coach in the 1940s.
+William Harold "Spot" Collins (March 4, 1922 – March 26, 1996) (Sometimes "Bill Collins) was a college and professional football player and coach in the 1940s.
 He was a quarterback and guard who led the Texas Longhorns to their first bowl game; and – 28 mi north of Austin, in Georgetown, during his military service – he led the Southwestern University Pirates to the 1944 Sun Bowl where he was the game's MVP.
 Collins played one year of professional football for the NFL's Boston Yanks in 1947 and was head football coach at Southwestern in 1948–49.
 He is one of only 14 NFL players to serve in both World War II and the Korean War.

 Early life

-William Harold Collins was a star in football, baseball and basketball at Breckenridge High School, which he attended from 1936 to 1940.
+Spot Collins was a star in football, baseball and basketball at Breckenridge High School, which he attended from 1936 to 1940.
 He led the football team to a district championship in his senior year and was 2nd Team All-State the same year.
 When the season was over, he played in the annual Texas High School Football Coaches Association All-Star game.